-The fortress is a must do in Salzburg.
-Not because of the museums and not for its history but for the views.
-How is that in a list of free activities in Salzburg you might ask.
+The fortress is a must-do in Salzburg.
+Not because of the museums and not for its history but the views.
+How is that in a list of free activities in Salzburg, you might ask.
 Let me explain.
-After the fortress closes the gate remains open for another hour or two.
+After the fortress closes, the gate remains open for another hour or two.
 You can get up and in for free if you walk instead of taking the funicular.

 The easiest hike would be Mönchsberg.
 Mönchsberg surrounds the old town on the left side of the river.
 Once you are on the mountain, it is flat.
-A good plan would be to start your hike from Mülln and Müllner Steg and hike all along the mountain.
-Time your adventure so you get to the fortress right after closing time.
-As I mentioned before the fortress is free after closing time.
+A good plan would be to start your hike from Mülln and Müllner Steg and hike all along the hill.
+Time your adventure, so you get to the fortress right after closing time.
+As I mentioned before, the fortress is free after closing time.
 Here is an article to find out more about the city hikes of Salzburg and another article on the best views in Salzburg which you find on these mountains.

 There are an incredible amount of over 20 churches in the small old town of Salzburg.
 You will find one on almost every corner.
 Many of them are unique and filled with stunning art.
 I encourage you to visit as many as you can.
 All of them are free.
 Some of them are more special than others.
-My favourites would be the University Church, the Franciscan Church and the Church of Saint Peter but there are many more.
+My favorites would be the University Church, the Franciscan Church, and the Church of Saint Peter, but there are many more.
 Here is an article that highlights all of the churches in the old town of Salzburg.

-The Salzburg cathedral is a stunning piece of art and deserves its own chapter.
+The Salzburg Cathedral is a stunning piece of art and deserves its chapter.
 See the Cathedral from the inside!
 I sometimes meet people who turned around at the entrance after seeing the donation box thinking it requires an entrance fee.
 It doesn’t.
 Check out the crypt in the front on the left side.
-There are stairs leading down to where the archbishops are buried.
-One of the 14 modern art pieces from the Salzburg foundation is located in the Crypt as well.
+Stairs are leading down to where the archbishops are buried.
+One of the 14 modern art pieces from the Salzburg foundation is located in the crypt as well.

-Because we are talking about the Salzburg foundation artwork inside the cathedral.
-The Salzburg foundation is a private initiative.
+Speaking of the artwork of the Salzburg Foundation inside the cathedral.
+The Salzburg Foundation is a private initiative.
 From 2002 on, they placed modern art in public space as part of the walk of Modern Art.
-The project is meant for us to enjoy art outside of museums and as a counter movement to the patronage in Salzburg.
+The project is meant for us to enjoy art outside of museums and as a counter-movement to the patronage in Salzburg.

-The Hangar next to the airport houses the planes, helicopters and racing cars of the founder of Red Bull, Dietrich Mateschitz.
-He is the richest man in Austria and sponsors lots of sports including the Salzburg soccer team, Salzburg ice hockey and many extreme sports.
-Entrance to Hangar 7 is free.
+The Hangar, next to the Salzburg airport, houses the planes, helicopters, and racing cars of the founder of Red Bull, Dietrich Mateschitz.
+He is the richest man in Austria and sponsors lots of sports, including the Salzburg soccer team, Salzburg ice hockey, and many extreme sports.
+The entrance to Hangar 7 is free.

 I have to confess.
 Until today I have never visited the Hangar.
 If I will, I will update this post with pictures and more recommendations.
 If you visit the Hangar, please post your opinion in the comments.
 I would be very curious to know about your experience.

 The Hangar also includes a Restaurant called “Ikarus” but far from free.
-They invite a different international celebrity chef every month Gault Millau rates the restaurant with 18 points out of 20 which means 3 toques out of 4.
+They invite a different international celebrity chef every month Gault Millau rates the restaurant with 18 points out of 20, which means three toques out of 4.

 The concerts are available during the semester and depend on the instruments that are practiced.
-If it’s piano, guitar or violin concert the concert is always worth going.
-The schedule is only available in german but the only thing that matters for you is the time and where the concert takes place.
-Usually the rehearsals are in the University itself which is the grey building in Mirabell gardens.
+If it’s a piano, guitar, or violin performance, the concert is always worth going.
+The schedule is only available in german, but the only thing that matters for you is the time and where the performance takes place.
+Usually, the rehearsals are in the University itself, which is the grey building in Mirabell gardens.
 Follow this link to find the schedule for the concerts!

 Siemens Festival Nights

 Student Concerts don’t happen in summer because the universities are on holiday.
 That, however, should not stop you from finding music in Salzburg for free.
-The main event in Salzburg is the Salzburg festival in July and August.
-The Festival is the biggest classic music festival in the world and attracts 250.000 visitors every year.
+The main event in Salzburg is the Salzburg Festival in July and August.
+The Festival is the biggest classical music festival in the world and attracts 250.000 visitors every year.

-The tickets are expensive and the popular operas are sold out but since 2002 there is a way to enjoy opera for free.
-Not live but on a huge LED screen at Kapitelplatz.
-Some shows are live streams from the concert hall and for popular operas thousands of people gather on the square.
-The atmosphere is beautiful during warm summer nights and I would recommend to hang out even if opera is not for you.
+The tickets are expensive, and the popular operas are sold out, but since 2002 there is a way to enjoy opera for free.
+Not live but on a giant LED screen at Kapitelplatz.
+Some shows are live streams from the concert hall, and for popular operas, thousands of people gather on the square.
+The atmosphere is beautiful during warm summer nights, and I would recommend to hang out even if opera is not for you.

-Preferably you join the tour at the beginning of your stay to get familiar with the history, the main sights and get recommendations to plan the rest of your time in Salzburg.
-That’s why we are trying to have morning and evening tours most of the days.
-No matter when you arrive you can explore the old town.
-Check the schedule and reserve your spot.
-We are looking forward to guiding you.
+Preferably you join the tour at the beginning of your stay to get familiar with the history, the main sights, and get recommendations to plan the rest of your time in Salzburg.